Shallow geohazards

 The focus of BGS shallow geohazards research is on developing and communicating better understanding of distribution, characterisation, susceptibility and triggering and potential impacts of shallow geohazards.

 The BGS is home to the National Landslide Database, the National Karst Database and a National Sinkhole Database.
 Data is collected using methods that range from Earth observation to literature searches, social media and crowd science.
-We draw from our researchers’ skills to respond to geohazard events, e.g. landslides induced by the Nepal earthquake of 2015 and sinkholes (e,g, Solotvyno, Ukraine), and we can assess data quality and representation in terms of size frequency distributions.
+We draw from our researchers’ skills to respond to geohazard events, e.g. landslides induced by the Nepal earthquake of 2015 and sinkholes (for example, Solotvyno, Ukraine), and we can assess data quality and representation in terms of size frequency distributions.

 Our shallow geohazard trigger threshold value research takes a number of approaches to identify hazard tipping points.
 Input data includes the monitoring data from geohazard observatories.
 By combining the concepts of susceptibility with MetOffice weather forecasting, we contribute to the Natural Hazards Partnership daily hazard assessment.
 This is being advanced by domain-scale, real-time modelling.